apptainer/singularity-userdocs/quick_start.rst

         git

 .. note::
-    Note that ``squashfs-tools`` is only a dependency for commands that builds images.
+    Note that ``squashfs-tools`` is only a dependency for commands that build images.
 The ``build`` command obviously relies on ``squashfs-tools``, but other commands may do so as well if they are run using container images from Docker Hub for instance.